jpablo1012/virtual_beams_asteroid/README.md

 For documentation and installation of **Asteroid** see https://github.com/mondora/asteroid

-Add `virtualbeamsAsteroid` to your app’s module dependencies.
+Add `virtualbeamsAsteroid` to your app’s dependencies module.

 ```js
 angular